asad-mahmood/66DaysOfData/readme.md

 <img src="icon.png" align="right" />

-# 66 Days of Data Challenge with Ken Jee
+# 66 Days of Data Challenge

 This repo includes projects that I did during this challenge.